-NASA's 3I/ATLAS Interstellar Comet Spotted, Safe Pass Near Earth Science
+Science NASA's 3I/ATLAS Interstellar Comet Spotted, Safe Pass Near Earth

 When NASA confirmed the arrival of an interstellar comet named 3I/ATLAS on July 1, 2025, the astronomy world perked up.
 The object, officially catalogued by the ATLAS survey telescope in Rio Hurtado, Chile, marks only the third known visitor from beyond our solar system.
 Its hyperbolic trajectory, coming from the direction of the Sagittarius constellation, guarantees it won’t loop back – a clear sign of its extrasolar origin.
 Here’s why this matters: scientists now have a moving laboratory to probe material forged around another star.